 - The city's quality of life is declining.
+Growth, if poorly handled, could stifle it.
 Quite apart from the impact on the existing population, this creates serious problems for businesses and institutions trying to attract skilled staff. - Although the sub-region makes a significant contribution to the national economy, there is a high degree of unanimity that it is not achieving its full potential.
-The 2003 Cambridgeshire and Peterborough Structure Plan may be a good plan but we need to think further ahead and more broadly if the sub-region's potential is to be fully exploited. - Current mechanisms for local government, business and university collaboration to support economic growth are only partially effective. - The administrative boundaries and local government set-up do not reflect the reality of a cross-boundary local economy (although, on the development of the urban extensions, the local authorities are collaborating far better than in the recent past). - Transport infrastructure is woefully inadequate and there is a desperate need of affordable housing for both existing workers and new incoming skilled workers. - Restrictions on state aid, the inability to raise local taxes and issue investment bonds inhibit the funding and initiation of infrastructure improvements. - The private sector invests to make money.
+The current Structure Plan and the City's Local Plan may be good plans but we need to think further ahead and more broadly if the sub-region's potential is to be fully exploited. - Local government, business and university could collaborate more effectively. - The administrative boundaries and local government set-up do not reflect the reality of a cross-boundary local economy (although, on the development of the urban extensions, the local authorities are collaborating far better than in the recent past). - Transport infrastructure is woefully inadequate and there is a desperate need of affordable housing for both existing workers and new incoming skilled workers. - Restrictions on state aid, the inability to raise local taxes and issue investment bonds inhibit the funding and initiation of infrastructure improvements. - The private sector invests to make money.
 Public sector participation involving a degree of risk is essential for infrastructure and social housing. - The city's cultural and sporting life tends to be dominated by the older university and its colleges.
 There are some excellent initiatives (by the university museums and in the Festival of Ideas) but the lack of a large performance hall, the concentration of sports facilities in college ownership and so on prevent an appropriate scale of activity. - Debate on economic and development matters tends to be city-centric.
 And yet it is becoming apparent that the centre of this green belt-encircled historic market town will be unable to support endless peripheral expansion without further affecting quality of life.